yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 <!-- TODO: Make sure that's actually true -->

-Finally, unused CSS and JavaScript code increases your site's memory footprint for no good reason, as the browser has to maintain the unused rules and code in memory for as long as your site is in memory.
-In low-memory environments (e.g. mobile) that could mean the difference between your site's tab getting kicked out of memory when the user is not looking.
+Finally, unused CSS and JavaScript increases your site's memory footprint for no good reason, as the browser has to maintain the unused rules and code in memory for as long as your site is in memory.
+In low-memory environments like mobile, that could be the cause for your site's tab getting kicked out of memory when the user is not looking.

 ## Compression API
-As mentioned above, in many cases the unused content on our sites is there due to inclusion of frameworks, where we don't use every bit of functionality in them.
-One solution for that could be to compress that data away.
+As mentioned above, the unused content on our sites is often due to including frameworks, where we don't use every bit of functionality.
+One solution could be to compress that data away.

-How can we do that?
-If we look at framework data on the web, we'll see that a lot of it is shared across sites and can theoretically be very efficiently compressed if we were to use a static dictionary that is based on some older version of that framework.
+If we look at framework data on the web, we'll notice a lot of it is shared across sites and can theoretically be very efficiently compressed if we were to use a static dictionary based on some older version of that framework.

-Gzip have always had static compression dictionaries (albeit limited in size).
+Gzip has always had static compression dictionaries (albeit limited in size).
 Brotli recently joined it and defined [shared brotli][shared_brotli] dictionaries.

-At the same time, there's been [proposals][zip_proposal] to create a browser native compression API, which will enable developers to make use of such dictionaries in order to decompress data.
+At the same time, there have been [proposals][zip_proposal] to create a browser native compression API, which will enable developers to use such dictionaries to decompress data.

-Combining these two efforts will enable us to use compression to get rid of most of our unused code and not transport it to our users every time.
+Combining these two efforts will let us use compression to get rid of most of our unused code and not transport it to our users every time.

-Two things are worth noting regarding that:
+Two things are worth noting:

-* These efforts are both still in their early phases, so it may take a while before you can take advantage of them.
+* Both these efforts are still in their early phases, so it may take a while before you can take advantage of them.
 * Compressing the bytes over the network doesn't prevent us from paying up their parsing costs at runtime, as the parse time of JavaScript is